-In the previous section we demonstrated that ram-pressure can be a very efficient mechanism for stripping the gas haloes of satellites well outside the virial radius, thus removing the gas reservoir which can cool on to the galaxy.
-We now address the possibility of removing the gas held within a galactic disc by ram-pressure stripping.
+In the previous section we demonstrated that ram pressure can be a very efficient mechanism for stripping the gas haloes of satellites well outside the virial radius, thus removing the gas reservoir which can cool on to the galaxy.
+We now address the possibility of removing the gas held within a galactic disc by ram pressure stripping.

-To do so, we wish to compare the force exerted by the ram-pressure on a gas element \emph{within} the galaxy disc with the gravitational binding force exerted by the galaxy, as was formulated in \cref{eq:rpsCond}.
-Once again we construct a simple toy-model to evaluate the effectiveness of RPS on the gas in the disc.
+To do so, we wish to compare the force exerted by the ram pressure on a gas element \emph{within} the galaxy disc with the gravitational binding force exerted by the galaxy, as was formulated in \cref{eq:rpsCond}.
+Once again we wish to construct a simple toy-model to evaluate the effectiveness of RPS on the gas in the disc.

+Here too we must stress that we intend to use the simple galaxy model to obtain a limit on the RPS, and not to precisely reproduce the stripping, a feat which is beyond such simple models.
+In this case, we wish to show that RPS is \emph{not} effective in removing the ISM gas from galaxies found in the outskirts of clusters beyond the virial radius.
+To do so, we will employ several assumptions intended to maximize the effect of the ram pressure and show that even then the amount of gas removed from the galactic disc is negligible.
+Once again we begin with fully analytic models, and afterwards cast our analytic galaxies in into the more complex and detailed ICM afforded by our simulation suite.

-In our simple toy-model we make the following assumptions: \begin{enumerate}[label=\emph{\alph*})] \item The galaxy is modeled as a thin exponential disc\footnotemark of stars and gas and a spherical stellar bulge. \item The centre of mass velocity of the galaxy relative to the ICM is perpendicular to the galactic disc plane, thus the effect of the ram-pressure is maximal.
+In our simple toy-model we make the following assumptions: \begin{enumerate}[label=\emph{\alph*})] \item The galaxy is modeled as a thin exponential disc\footnotemark of stars and gas and a spherical stellar bulge. \item The centre of mass velocity of the galaxy relative to the ICM is perpendicular to the galactic disc plane, thus the effect of the ram pressure is maximal.
 Several numerical studies \citep{Quilis2000,Roediger2006,Jachym2009} found that except when the disc is nearly edge-on compared to its direction of motion, RPS is largely insensitive to the inclination angle with respect to the direction of motion. \end{enumerate}

 We now describe the galaxy model employed to calculate the gravitational binding force per unit area within the disc plane.